What is fakeRAID?

 dmraid is not loaded during the install CD boot for the server or alternate distros.
 Here are the general instructions for this:

-- Manually partition the fakeraid array of at least 2 partitions, one swap and
+- Manually partition using cfdisk, create at least two partitions, swap and root.

 Documentation for older, unsupported releases has been moved to /Historical.